Etherpod/Ship-Enhancements/README.md

 - **Gravity**: Changes colors as your ship experiences a stronger gravitational pull.
 - **Temperature**: Changes colors as the environment becomes warmer or colder.
 - **Ship Temperature**: Changes colors as your ship becomes warmer or colder.

 ---

+As part of decoration, you can also change the image displayed on the ship log!
+If that sounds interesting to you, head to the folder for this mod and find the folder named "ShipLogIcons".

+---